hariomahlawat/Banned-App-Detector/README.md

 ## How It Works

 Tap Scan to enumerate monitored packages via PackageManager.
 Results are persisted locally in DataStore and shown in a Compose list with status chips.
+When sharing your scan results you can now enter a name which is printed on the screenshot so the recipient knows who sent it.

 ## Privacy and Policy